 Awning windows are oriented more horizontally, being wider than they are tall.
 Most often, they open via a crank outwardly.
 They do this by hinging along the top and creating an awning shape as they move out.
 These are most commonly found in kitchens and bathrooms or paired with fixed picture windows.

-Another factor that aids the energy efficiency of an awning window is that they have less moving parts.
-Single hung windows have an entire panel that moves against a fixed panel as well as a locking unit.
+Another factor that aids the energy efficiency of an awning window is that they have fewer moving parts.
+Single-hung windows have an entire panel that moves against a fixed panel as well as a locking unit.
 Awning windows, once unlocked, move the whole, single panel via a crank.
-There is nothing else to seal against but the windows edge and the panel.
+There is nothing else to seal against but the window's edge and the panel.

 Consult with a window expert to help you think of all the possibilities when possible.
 In the meantime, consider your options based on the pros and cons of both.